Apply for a dropped kerb

 A dropped kerb allows vehicles to cross the pavement from the road to a driveway.

-Use this service to apply for a dropped kerb application for your property and pay for it online.
+Use this service to apply and pay for a dropped kerb online.

 As part of the application, we will check if you need planning permission for the proposed access.

-- Driveway width - at least 2.6 metres wide (3.6 metres for disabled access).
+be more than 2.6 metres wide at all points (3.6 metres for disabled access)

-- Distance from junctions - at least 10 metres away from main junctions.
+be at least 10 metres away from main junctions

 Application costs

-- Application fee: £194 to check if a dropped kerb is possible.
+It costs £194 to check if it is possible to construct a dropped kerb at your property.
 This includes a site inspection.
-If refused, you’ll get £91 back.

-- Planning permission: If needed, it costs an extra £230.
+If you need planning permission, it costs an extra £230.
 You can pay £25 for a pre-application enquiry to see if permission is likely.

 Construction costs